By August 2024, the College will have:

-- sustained strong academic performance for all and improved academic outcomes for disadvantaged pupils;
+- sustained strong academic performance for all and improved academic outcomes for disadvantaged and SEND pupils;

-- happy staff who are relentlessly focused on improving the quality of teaching and learning and the educational experience for all pupils;
+- happy, professional staff who are relentlessly focused on improving the quality of teaching and learning and the educational experience for all pupils;

-- valued, celebrated, happy and ambitious pupils who are respectful, resilient and who take pride in the school, upholding the highest standards of conduct.
+- valued, celebrated, happy, confident and ambitious pupils who are polite, respectful and resilient, and who take pride in the College, their community and themselves, upholding the highest standards of conduct.

-Instil even higher standards of behaviour and improve the celebration of achievement
+Instil even higher standards of behaviour and enhance the celebration of achievement

-- By promoting a more celebratory culture for staff and pupils, improving still further the quality of teaching and developing positive pupils’ attitudes toward learning and behaviour for learning, we will better address passivity and lack of engagement, in turn leading to greater pupil confidence and potentially a more prevalent ‘thirst for learning’.
+- By promoting an enhanced celebratory culture for staff and pupils, improving still further the quality of teaching and developing positive pupils’ attitudes toward learning and behaviour for learning, we will better address passivity and lack of engagement, in turn leading to greater pupil confidence and potentially a more prevalent ‘thirst for learning’.

-- The vast majority of pupils at the College achieve well, attend regularly and engage positively with College life.
+The vast majority of pupils at the College achieve well, attend regularly and engage positively with College life.
 Identifying where this is not the case and acting with impact is essential if all pupils are to reach their full potential.
-This objective seeks to address the challenges of missed and misunderstood lessons by refining academic intervention strategies and improving attendance.
-It applies to all pupils and pupil groups but particularly to those with specific needs and/or from disadvantaged backgrounds and those who may have been most adversely affected by the pandemic.